k-ryanhunt/10-Team-Profile-Generator/README.md

 ## What is this project about?

 This project we were tasked to create a team profile generator.
 Once the user goes through all of the prompts, it will create a HTML file with the given information.
-They will have the option of having 1 manager, multiple engineers, and multiple interns added to their team.
+They will have the option of having 1 manager, multiple engineers, and multiple interns as employees added to their team.
+Each category includes a test that passes through Jest.

 ## Installations